oneananda/AWS_Operations/Learning/004 AWS Load Balancers/001 Application Load Balancer (ALB)/README.md

 # Application Load Balancer (ALB)

+__What is ALB?__

-ALB is capable of load balance the traffic based on
+ALB is a load balancing mechanism which is capable of load balance the incoming traffic based on

 ### Host-Based Routing: